rahulsrma26/jinja-resume/ReadMe.md

 Features:

-- You can create `secret.json` in `src` folder to manage private info (included in .gitignore).
-It will be merged with `data.json` in runtime but will not be uploaded to the repo.
 - jinja macros for managing generated html
 - css with predefined `A4` sheet variables and print support
 - [tabler/icon](https://github.com/tabler/tabler-icons) included